vmexit/trio-sosp23-ae/README.md

 Our artifact should run on any Linux distribution.
 The current scripts are developed for **Ubuntu 20.04.4 LTS**.
 Porting to other Linux distributions would require some scripts modifications, especially ```dep.sh```, which installs dependencies with package management tools.

+Our artifact requires a machine equipped with Intel Optane persistent memory.

 To run our artifact within a VM to test functionality, see [here](vm/vm.md).

 To run our artifact within a container, please first install the kernel on your